rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 comments: true
 ---

-How we can provide more isolation to our containers running on OpenShift?
-What are Kata Containers and how we can implement them in OpenShift?
-What are the differences between the regular containers and the kata containers workloads?
+How can we provide more isolation to our containers running on OpenShift?
+What are Kata Containers and how can we implement them in OpenShift?
+What are the differences between regular containers and Kata Containers workloads?

 Let's Kata in!